seshadrilab/tcrconvert/README.md

 # Issues

-If you run into problems or need help running tcr-converter please file an issue on GitHub.
+If you run into problems or need help running TCRconvert please file an issue on GitHub.

 # Contact